Free early years education

 - Tax credits and an annual income less than £16,190

 Find out more about childcare for two-year olds (external link) from Lancashire County Council.

 For three and four year olds

-If you are working your children qualify for 15 hours a week free early years childcare and education between the ages of three and four.
+If you are working your children can qualify for up to 30 hours a week free early years childcare and education between the ages of three and four.
 You can claim from the next term date following their birthday, so they can start in April, September or January.

 Find out more about childcare for three and four-year olds (external link) from Lancashire County Council.